-VTT’s innovation, cellulose-based material, beats plastics in all properties – without the consumer having to compromise ease of use.
+VTT’s cellulose-based innovation beats plastics in all properties – without the consumer having to compromise ease of use.

-78% of Finland’s area is covered in forests, but the materials for packaging, clothes and electronics were still drilled from the ground as oil.
+78 % of Finland is covered in forests, but the materials for packaging, clothes and electronics are still drilled from the ground as oil.
 VTT challenged the idea that print media was the only commercialisable, high added value product that could be sourced from the forest.